jsankovitch/LM3000/README.md

     ![Buttons and wires!](http://jasonsankovitch.com/wp-content/uploads/2019/01/button_wires.jpeg)

 1. Install the buttons into the four outer holes.
 The color order does not matter.
-1. Carefully install the second white arcade button into the rgb button ring.
+1. Carefully install the second white arcade button into the RGB button ring.
 1. Solder the ground of the buttons in series and then to the protoboard.
 1. Solder the wires from steps 2 and 3 to the appropriate spot on the protoboard, making sure they line up with the correct pins on the Feather.
 1. If you used buttons with LEDs inside, you can solder them together and then to power at this time.

 ### Housing Base Assembly
 1. Slide the protoboard into the controller sled.
-The slot should be closer to the "top" of the sled and the Feather should be be visible from the top (see photo).
+The slot should be closer to the "top" of the sled and the Feather should be visible from the top (see photo).
 Be careful with this step - it is easy to break the sled.

     ![Board Installed](http://jasonsankovitch.com/wp-content/uploads/2019/01/board_installed.jpeg)

 1. Secure the battery into the base of the enclosure using double sided tape with the wires closer to the middle of the base rather than the edge.
-1. Press the sled into the slots on the base making sure you run the bettery wire through the opening behind the protoboard.
+1. Press the sled into the slots on the base making sure you run the battery wire through the opening behind the protoboard.
 1. Connect the battery leads to the Feather board.
 1. Press the power switch into the appropriate slots with the switch in the "off" position.
 1. Solder the wires from the protoboard to the switch.